apache/activemq-artemis/examples/features/clustered/clustered-grouping/readme.md

 # JMS Clustered Grouping Example

+Before continuing please **read the caveats about clustered grouping** in the "Message Grouping" chapter of ActiveMQ Artemis User Guide.
+In short, **clustered grouping is not recommended**.

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

 This example demonstrates how to ensure strict ordering across a cluster using clustered message grouping